microsoft/OSPO/learning_resources/using-oss/investment-framework.md

   %% Audit
-  investment-options-->audit("`**Audit and/or supplementary support**`"):::investment -- it makes sense to do a deep-dive/assessment with an existing program, which one?
+  investment-options-->audit("`**Assessment and/or supplementary support**`"):::investment -- it makes sense to do a deep-dive/assessment with an existing program, which one?
         audit-->audit-focus{"`**Focus of support?**`"}:::question-node
                 audit-focus-->security-audit("`**Security**`"):::investment-option
                         security-audit-->alpha-omega("`**Alpha Omega Nomination**`"):::program